-Well, I feel pretty comfortable telling people to take 10,000 IU of D3 per day for the first week.
+Well, I feel pretty comfortable telling people to take 10,000 IU of D3 per day for a couple of days.
 But I don’t recommend staying at that high dose for more than a week or so.

 Vitamin D is slow-acting.
 If your ‘tank was on empty’ for a while, it may take a few months before levels reach acceptable levels.
-So don’t expect to feel remarkable a day after taking 10,000 IU.
+So don’t expect to feel remarkable one day later.

 Vitamin D is not exactly a ‘vitamin.’
 It is a steroid-like substance.
 So more isn’t always better.
 In some people, too much D can increase calcium levels in the blood.
 So, again, work with your doctor on this.

-Oh, here is a brilliant and even cheaper idea: go outside in the summer, and get 10-15 minutes of upper body and leg exposure to midday sun.
+Oh, here is a brilliant, cheaper (and much better) idea: go outside in the summer, and get 10-15 minutes of upper body and leg exposure to midday sun.
 No sunscreen – it blocks D3 production.
 No shades – the bright light will help reset your circadian rhythms and can have a positive effect on mood.

-And finally, this study says combing Prozac with Vitamin D is much better at treating depression than Prozac alone.
+And finally, this study says combing Prozac with Vitamin D is better than Prozac alone.